 We recommend following this step once you have a solid website and many citations in place already.

 Final Thoughts: Making the Most of Local SEO Citations

 Local SEO citations can be a central component of your digital marketing plan.
 They can increase the number of local customers you acquire.
 Citations can also inform purchase decisions and establish a certain reputation in your industry.

 For this reason, it is important to build citations beginning with a Google listing.
 Once you are on Google Maps, register your business on review platforms, directories, and other relevant sites.

 Monitor and update these listings frequently, responding to user comments as possible.
 Keep your website in shiny, mobile-friendly condition, and consider guest blogging opportunities for more visibility.

 At DMD Design & Marketing, we are well-versed in getting you and your business on the map.
+We can generate local business citations in groups of 10, 15, 25, 30 and 50 from as little as £80 + VAT.
 Start a conversation now to learn more about our local SEO services!